The application period for the 2021 LeBleu, McKeehan, Williams & Willis Scholarship ran April 15 through June 1.

 In keeping with the pledge to never forget our fallen brothers and sisters, and putting into action the stated objectives of the ATF Association Foundation, the LeBleu, McKeehan, Williams & Willis Scholarship was established to recognize the ultimate sacrifices made by these ATF agents.
 Since 2018, scholarships have been awarded to deserving students sponsored by an ATF Association member in good standing.

-Award Process: Applications will be reviewed by a scholarship evaluation panel.
-The awardee(s) will be selected based on the quality of responses provided to the essay question.
+Award Process: Applications are reviewed by a scholarship evaluation panel.
+The awardee(s) are selected based on the quality of responses provided to the essay question.

 ABOUT THE ATF ASSOCIATION FOUNDATION: [http://www.atfafoundation.org]